 Dr. Phil Seidenberg, who spent five years living and working in Zambia as Global Rescue’s African Regional Medical Director, has treated many malaria patients in the course of his career.
-Dr. Seidenberg points out that significant global progress has been made with malaria over the past decade, with better control of malaria and fewer deaths from malaria for multiple reasons.
-We spoke with Dr. Seidenberg and posed five common questions that travelers may have about the risks, prevention and treatment of malaria.
+Seidenberg answers six common questions travelers may have about the risks, prevention and treatment of malaria.

 For updated information on countries with malaria, use the resources available through either the Center for Disease Control (CDC) or the World Health Organization (WHO).
-Both of these organizations have maps with malaria risk levels indicated by country, and for regions within countries as well.
+Both of these organizations have maps with malaria risk levels indicated by country and regions within countries.
 Global Rescue members can contact Global Rescue for specific malaria advice.

-Travelers headed to Africa should be aware that, while progress has been made in controlling malaria on the continent, an estimated 91% of deaths from malaria in 2010 were in the African Region (CDC).
-According to the WHO, in recent years, four countries have been certified by WHO as having eliminated malaria: the United Arab Emirates (2007), Morocco (2010), Turkmenistan (2010), and Armenia (2011).
+Travelers headed to Africa should be aware that, while progress has been made in controlling malaria on the continent, an estimated 94% of deaths from malaria in 2019 were in the African Region.
+The population in this region increased from about 665 million in 2000 to 1.1 billion in 2019 and disease transmission interpretation has become more complex.

-Anyone who is not native to an area certainly faces an increased susceptibility to malaria.
+Anyone who is not native to an area faces an increased susceptibility to malaria.
 There is a level of tolerance that develops over time in those who are born and live in areas with malaria.
-A look at global statistics shows that greater than 75% of people who die from malaria are kids under five years old.
-If you are thinking of bringing kids along to areas with malaria, it is not a definite no-no but it is something to weigh carefully because the kids are the ones who do more poorly.
-The elderly are the next at-risk population, and the third class of traveler at an increased risk is pregnant women.
+Global statistics show 67% of people who die from malaria are kids under 5 years old.
+If you are thinking of bringing kids along to areas with malaria, it is not a definite no-no but it is something to weigh carefully.
+The elderly and pregnant women are also at-risk populations.

 There are anti-malarial prophylactic medications (preventative therapies) that one can take.
 It is important to note, however, that none of these treatments is 100 percent effective.
 You should seek advice from your regular healthcare provider, or a provider experienced in travel medicine to help decide which of these medications might be best for your individual health profile.

 The primary recommendation I usually give is to choose a simple option such as Doxycycline, which is available everywhere.
 It needs to be taken only one to two days prior to travel, and the dose is just 100 milligrams once a day.
-It is contraindicated for kids younger than eight, mainly for cosmetic reasons because it stains teeth.
-Doxycycline is not a first choice medication for pregnant women, but may be okay to use during pregnancy in certain situations.
+It is contraindicated for kids younger than 8 and not a first choice medication for pregnant women.
 The major side effect with its use is sun sensitivity.
 It causes a small number of people to burn really quickly and often the locations with malaria are sunny and tropical.
-Doxycyline can also be used for skin infections and, among other things, as treatment for some types of pneumonia, so it is in many ways useful to have in a travel case.

 Malarone is another great option.
 It is a very good, safe medication and very well-tolerated, although a little bit more difficult to find outside of travel clinics.
 Malarone is taken daily, and needs to be started only one to two days before travel.
 Side effects are minimal.
 Importantly, Malarone consists of a two-drug punch that greatly reduces the chance of contracting a resistant malarial strain.
 This medication cannot be used by pregnant women.
 Malarone is more expensive than the other options, and since it is taken daily, cost could be a factor for some, especially on longer trips.

-- Are there other steps I can take or products to help protect against malaria?
+Are there other steps I can take to help prevent malaria?

 It is important to know that the two peaks for malaria transmission are right at dusk and then right before sunrise.
 These are times when the mosquitoes are a little bit more active and more people are in contact with active mosquitoes, which is probably why transmission occurs most frequently between those two periods.
 Be especially cautious at these times.

-- What do I do if I’m traveling and I think that I may have malaria?
+What do I do if I’m traveling and think I may have malaria?